MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/track.rst

 ------------
 .. _sec.track.mtable:

-The :literal:`track` command returns a *mtable* where the information described hereafter is the default list of fields written to the TFS files. [#f4]_
+The :var:`track` command returns a *mtable* where the information described hereafter is the default list of fields written to the TFS files. [#f4]_

 	**name**
 	 The name of the command that created the :literal:`"track"`.